tldr-pages/tldr/pages/common/keychain.md

 `keychain --agents "gpg,ssh"`

-- List signatures of all active keys and exit:
+- List signatures of all active keys:

 `keychain --list`

-- List fingerprints of all active keys and exit:
+- List fingerprints of all active keys:

 `keychain --list-fp`